-Photographers working on the sidelines are restricted to behind the "limit lines" all around the playing field.
 No photographers are permitted in the "team areas," which are back of the limit lines between the 25-yard lines.
+Photographers may be restricted to designated photo areas depending on the host institution's health and safety policies.

 NO MEDIA PERSONNEL OR THEIR EQUIPMENT SHALL BE IN THE TEAM AREA, AND NO MEDIA PERSONNEL MAY COMMUNICATE IN ANY WAY WITH PEOPLE IN THE TEAM AREAS.